Krishna9q/Tic-Tac-Toe/README.md

 # 🎮 Tic Tac Toe Game

 Welcome to the **Tic Tac Toe Game**!
 This is a classic 2-player game created with **HTML, CSS, and JavaScript**.
-Enjoy a sleek design, smooth gameplay, and fun animations while challenging your friends!
+Enjoy a sleek design, smooth gameplay, and fun while challenging your friends!

 ![Tic Tac Toe Screenshot](https://github.com/user-attachments/assets/9963b8dc-eaab-409d-af51-d1376034f812) <!-- Add a screenshot of your game here -->